maryamtahhan/thunderbolt/spec-compat.md

 612fd1391d341bcb9f738a4d0ed6a15095e68dfc3245d8a899af3ecb4b60b8b1
 ```

-> Note: you must execute `buildah copy` exactly once in order to end
+> NOTE: you must execute `buildah copy` exactly once in order to end
 > up having only one layer in produced images**

 4. Now, you can build a *compat* image and push it to your registry